I’ve visited hundreds of organic, healthy living sites and I’m amazed that most even consider pork a food.

-Many times cattle are infected from the incurable diseases of the hog called the “mad itch.”
-It is transmitted by the hog’s saliva left on the corn, which cattle then eat.
-The itching in the cattle becomes so intense they will run from stump to stump until they rub their skin from their mouths and soon die.
-When the saliva from the hog’s mouth will poison cattle in this way, how can hogs be fit for man to eat?”(1)
+Many times cattle are infected from an incurable disease of the hog called the “mad itch.”
+It is transmitted by the hogs’ saliva left on the corn, which cattle then eat.
+The itching in the cattle becomes so intense they will run from stump to stump until they rub the skin from their mouths and soon die.
+When saliva from hogs’ mouths will poison cattle in this way, how can hogs be fit for man to eat?”(1)

 Farmers know that when they are feeding cattle, it pays for them to keep hogs, so that the hogs can follow after the cattle, eat the filth from the cattle, and thus turn it into pork for the public market.

-Swine have “running sores” under their hoofs.
-If you ever get the opportunity to visit a farm that raises hogs, lift the front hoof of the hog, and, with just a little pressure, greenish matter will ooze out from between the toes.
+Swine have running sores under their hoofs.
+If you ever get the opportunity to visit a farm that raises hogs, lift the front hoof of a hog, and, with just a little pressure, greenish matter will ooze out from between its toes.

-This is one small outlet for the various heinous poisons that the hog takes into his body.
-Occasionally this artery becomes stopped up, the poison backs up into his system, and greenish growths are formed in various parts of his body.
+This is one small outlet for the various heinous poisons that the hog takes into its body.
+Occasionally this artery becomes stopped up, the poison backs up into its system, and greenish growths are formed in various parts of its body.